acquia/blt/template/readme/local-development.md

 To use Drupal VM with a Drupal project that is generated with Bolt, first place your downloaded copy of Drupal VM inside the generated Drupal project folder, and name the drupal-vm directory `box`.

+To make sure Drush commands work correctly with Drupal VM, inside the new project's `build/custom/phing/build.yml` file, override the `docroot` used for Drush commands with the value:

+    drush:
+      root: /var/www/[project_acquia_subname]/docroot

-Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide), but before you run  `vagrant up`, make the following changes to your VM
+Then follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide), but before you run  `vagrant up`, make the following changes to your VM
 `config.yml` file:

     # Update the hostname to the local development environment hostname.